Your Cart is Currently Empty

 Cheap leather can also smell like chemicals if the processing is not done right.

 Real leather comes from real animals.
 The properties of skin are irregular.
+Often, you may see natural imperfections such as scars, stretch marks, veining, etc.

 If there is a texture stamped into the fake leather to give it grain, or the appearance of real leather, you can often detect a repeatable pattern much like wallpaper.
+However, real leather may also be stamped (aka "plated") to create a pattern that didn't exist in the natural hide.

 The absence of wrinkles, no blemishes or an appearance that is “too perfect” are good clues the bag is made from fake leather.